 The truth about the psychology of saving and spending

 As previously mentioned in my blog “Spenders vs. Savers: How they can meet in the middle”, I mentioned a meeting with renowned psychologist and best-selling author, Dr Peter Collett.
 The meeting was absolutely fascinating!
 We discussed an important subject for anyone involved in financial services: the psychology of saving and spending.
 Knowing how to break money habits is essential for successfully building up wealth.

-Dr Collett is an expert on these issues, having taught and conducted research studies at Oxford University for many years, having authored several genre-defining books, and after appearing on various high-profile television programmes, including Big Brother, on which he is the resident psychologist.
+Dr Collett is an expert on these issues, having taught and conducted research studies at Oxford University for many years, having authored several genre-defining books, and appearing on various high-profile television programmes, including Big Brother, on which he is the resident psychologist.

 Here’s the transcript of that meeting.
 I hope you find it as insightful as I did.